 Are you the owner or operator of an aircraft, helicopter, microlight, involved in recreational airborne activities including plane spotting or employed in the aviation industry?
 Do you live near small airstrips or areas where aircraft can land?
 If so, please register with Project Pegasus.
 On registration you will receive a joining pack and subsequent newsletters.

 Remember, if you see any activity or behaviour that you feel is suspicious, call us on 101 quoting 'Project Pegasus'.
 To report a crime in progress or an imminent threat - call 999 immediately.
+You can also report online via the Crimestoppers anonymous reporting page.

 How you can help